amd/ZenDNN-pytorch-plugin/README.md

 ### 2.2.1.
 Preparing third party repositories

 Build setup downloads AOCL BLIS and ZenDNN repos into `third_party` folder.
 It can alternatively use local copies of ZenDNN and AOCL BLIS.
 This is very useful for day to day development scenarios, where developer may be interested in using recent version of repositories.
-Build setup will switch between local and remote copies of ZenDNN and AOCL BLIS with environmental variables `ZENDNN_PT_USE_LOCAL_ZENDNN` and `ZENDNN_PT_USE_LOCAL_BLIS` respectively.
-To use local copies of ZenDNN or AOCL BLIS, set `ZENDNN_PT_USE_LOCAL_ZENDNN` or `ZENDNN_PT_USE_LOCAL_BLIS` to 1 respectively.
+Build setup will switch between local and remote copies of ZenDNN , AOCL BLIS and FBGEMM with environmental variables `ZENDNN_PT_USE_LOCAL_ZENDNN` , `ZENDNN_PT_USE_LOCAL_BLIS` and `ZENDNN_PT_USE_LOCAL_FBGEMM` respectively.
+To use local copies of ZenDNN , AOCL BLIS or FBGEMM, set `ZENDNN_PT_USE_LOCAL_ZENDNN` , `ZENDNN_PT_USE_LOCAL_BLIS` or `ZENDNN_PT_USE_LOCAL_FBGEMM` to 1 respectively.
 The source repositories should be downloaded/cloned in the directory where plugin is cloned for local setting.
 Folder structure may look like below.

 ```
 <parent folder>